 About Us

-The BSCC award winning International Comedy Club, aka Funny Laundry, is still pioneering the market for pro English language comedy aimed at multi-lingual, international audiences.
-Having established stand up comedy club culture in Switzerland in 2006, and laundering tons & tons of comedy gold into the joke bank since, in 2022/23 it is embarking on it’s 16th year of Funny Laundering.
+This BSCC award winner pioneered the market for English language stand up comedy aimed at multi-lingual, multi-cultural, international audiences.
+Having established comedy club culture in Switzerland in 2006 and laundering tons & tons of comedy gold into the joke bank from that time onwards, in 2022/23 International Comedy Club aka Funny Laundry embarked on it’s final year of Funny Laundering there.

 Guy Stevens, son of well-known British comedy & character actor Ronnie Stevens, arrived in Switzerland jobless.
-With decades of experience in show business under his belt, he found no interest in his skill sets locally, and so created regular, touring comedy club nights as a means to try and make a living in Helvetia, and share top quality English language laughs around the country at the same time.
-Establishing a regular programme of authentic, professional comedy club culture in Switzerland brought something brand new to the entertainment landscape and filled the gap that existed for regular, professional English language entertainment, catering to local, long term international and short stay residents alike.
-Today, stand up club, theatre and arena shows are all in the yearly repertoire of entertainment across the country, and in all languages of the land, as well as in English and other tongues.
+With decades of experience in show business under his belt he found no interest in his skill sets locally and decided to create regular, touring comedy club nights as a means to try and make a living in Helvetia and share top quality English language laughs around the country at the same time.
+Establishing a regular programme of authentic comedy club culture in Switzerland brought something brand new to the entertainment landscape and filled the gap that existed for regular, professional English language entertainment to cater for both local anglophiles and long and short term international residents alike.
+Today, stand up club, theatre and arena shows are all in the yearly repertoire of entertainment across the country in all languages of the land, as well as English and other tongues.

-Since the very first comedy night in Zurich in May 2006, only the very best international English speaking comics have appeared, including Michael McIntyre, Eddie Izzard, Trevor Noah, Simon Amstell, Sarah Millican, Jim Jefferies, Russell Brand, Dara O’Briain, Arthur Smith, Paul Merton’s Impro Chums, Ed Byrne, Russell Howard, Jimmy Carr, Matt Kirshen, Nina Conti, Kevin Bridges, Omid Djalili, Tom Rhodes, Ardal O’Hanlon, Dylan Moran, Guy Pratt, Tommy Tiernan, Lucy Porter, Rich Hall, Josh Widdecombe, Daniel Sloss and the legendary punk poet John Cooper Clarke, to name just a few.
+From the first night in Zurich in May 2006 and totalling 676 shows until the last in May 2023, only the very best English speaking comedians were presented, including Eddie Izzard, Michael McIntyre, Trevor Noah, Dylan Moran, Simon Amstell, Alan Davies, Sarah Millican, Jim Jefferies, Russell Brand, Dara O’Briain, Arthur Smith, Paul Merton’s Impro Chums, Ari Shaffir, Ed Byrne, Russell Howard, Jimmy Carr, Matt Kirshen, Nina Conti, Kevin Bridges, Omid Djalili, Tom Rhodes, Ross Noble, Ardal O’Hanlon, Guy Pratt, Tommy Tiernan, Lucy Porter, Rich Hall, Josh Widdecombe, Daniel Sloss and the legendary punk poet John Cooper Clarke, to name just a few.

-A consistent, dedicated spotlight is always given to the very best up and coming talent in the international English speaking stand up comedy world, and non-native English speaking comics such as Magnus Bendtner, Christian Shulte-Loh, Dag Soras, Francesco di Carlo, Luca Cupani, Sofie Hagen and others have been pioneered & championed as part of regular line-ups as early as 2008.
-With Thomas Wiesel, Noman Hosni and Javier Garcia as early proponents of today’s nascent Swiss stand up scene, amongst them.
+A consistent, dedicated spotlight was always given to notable up and coming talent in the English speaking stand up comedy world, especially non-native English speaking comics, such as Magnus Bendtner, Christian Shulte-Loh, Dag Soras, Francesco di Carlo, Luca Cupani, Sofie Hagen and others, who were championed as part of regular line-ups as early as 2008.
+With Swiss comics Thomas Wiesel, Noman Hosni and Javier Garcia amongst them.

 Click image above to go to “Press” page